brodeau/bbm4si3/README.md

 # bbm4si3

-Set of new and modified NEMO Fortran sources required to allow the sea-ice component of NEMO, SI3, to use the new BBM brittle rheology of [Òlason et al., 2023](https://doi.org/10.1029/2021MS002685) rather than the default viscous-plastic rheologies of SI3.
+Set of new and modified NEMO Fortran sources required to allow the sea-ice component of NEMO, namely SI3, to use the new BBM brittle rheology of [Òlason *et al.*, 2023](https://doi.org/10.1029/2021MS002685) rather than the default viscous-plastic rheologies of SI3.

 So far, these files are compatible with all `4.2.*` NEMO releases, visit